-With this much in place, let us address the question of what explains the distinction between the adjectives in (1) (i.e. those of the bujar 'merry' type) and those in (2) (i.e. those of the star 'old' class).
+With this much in place, let us address the question of what explains the distinction between the adjectives in (4) (i.e. those of the bujar 'merry' type) and those in (5) (i.e. those of the star 'old' class).
 The distinction is a lexical one, i.e. it is not predictable from any phonological or other property.
-Rather than propose a lexical diacritic to distinguish the two types of adjectives, we assume (following Caha 2017) that it can be accounted for without any auxiliary assumptions by the mechanisms of nanosyntax, in particular phrasal spellout, and the assumption that lexical entries contain syntactic structures (Starke 2014).
-Applying these assumptions to the case of the adjectives in (2), we assume that an adjective like star 'old' spells out the node C1P, as shown in (6).
-Accordingly, its lexical entry is as in (7a).
-Adjectives like bujar 'merry' spell out a smaller node, as shown in (5); they have a lexical entry like the one in (7b).
+Rather than propose a lexical discritic to distinguish the two types of adjectives, we assume (following

+Caha 2017) that it can be accounted for without any auxiliary assumptions by assuming that adjectival roots come in different sizes.
+Concretely, we assume that an adjective like star 'old' spells out the node C1P, as shown in (9).
+Accordingly, its lexical entry is as in (10a).
+Adjectives like bujar 'merry' spell out a smaller node, as shown in (8); they have a lexical entry like the one in (10b).